obolo/freeRaptor/README.md

 ## A free and open (GPLv3) implementation of Raptor codes in C.

-The effort was made towards building a free and open piece of software that implements the Rator codes: because the project originated from a telecommunication setting, complying to a standard looked like a good idea, thus the RFC 5053 was chosen as reference.
+The effort was made towards building a free and open piece of software that implements the Raptor codes: because the project originated from a telecommunication setting, complying to a standard looked like a good idea, thus the RFC 5053 was chosen as reference.
 The software is built as a library to include in your source code to use its objects.